United Front Against Riverblindness

-United Front Against Riverblindness (UFAR) is a Non-Governmental Development Organization (NGDO) that provides technical, managerial and financial support for the elimination of riverblindness, or onchocerciasis, in the Kasongo region of Maniema province in the east-southern region of the Democratic Republic of the Congo (DRC).
+United Front Against Riverblindness (UFAR) is a Non-Governmental Development Organization (NGDO) that provides technical, managerial and financial support for the elimination of riverblindness, or onchocerciasis, in the Kasongo region of Maniema province in the southeast region of the Democratic Republic of the Congo (DRC).

-UFAR and its partners use the community-directed treatment with ivermectin (CDTI) approach recommended by the African Programme for Onchocerciasis Control (APOC), a branch of the World Health Organization (WHO).
+UFAR and its partners use the community-directed treatment with Ivermectin (CDTI) approach recommended by the African Programme for Onchocerciasis Control (APOC), a branch of the World Health Organization (WHO).
 Each year UFAR ensures the treatment of about one million people in what is referred to as the CDTI Kasongo project to prevent the further transmission of the parasitic disease onchocerciasis to uninfected persons and to halt the progression of the disease in those already infected.

 History

 United Front Against Riverblindness was formed in 2004 and recognized as a 501(c)(3) nonprofit organization by the U.S. Internal Revenue Service.
 The organization was founded by and is currently led by Executive Director Dr. Daniel Shungu.
 UFAR has a small headquarters office in Lawrenceville, NJ and operational offices in Kinshasa and Kasongo, DRC.
 The CDTI Kasongo includes eight health zones.

-In 2007 treatment was initiated in the health zone of Kasongo, in 2008 it was initiated in the health zones of Kunda, Lusangi, Salamabila and Samba, and in 2009 it was initiated in the remaining health zones of Kabambare, Kampene and Pangi.
+In 2007 treatment was initiated in the health zone of Kasongo, and in 2008 it was initiated in the health zones of Kunda, Lusangi, Salamabila and Samba.
+In 2009 it expanded to the remaining health zones of Kabambare, Kampene and Pangi.